SECTION 10: CONSERVATION

 Note to Readers:

 Because this is a General Systems website, I will occasionally point out parallels between the intuitive world views and systems of antiquity, mythology, and religion, and the rational world views and systems of modern-day science, as these convergences urge themselves upon me.
-This is not to be construed as advocacy of any religion, but as a further demonstration of the fractal nature of reality, including that of our intuitive perceptual modes.
+This is not to be construed as advocacy of any religion, but as a further demonstration of the fractal nature of reality, including that of our intuitive mental faculty.
 Nevertheless, I have no doubt that the existence of such parallels, whether consciously recognized or not, is one reason why the major religious systems have persisted so long and so successfully.
 I use Christian examples only because that is the religion in which I was raised and am most familiar with.
 Similar examples could certainly be found in the other major religions by those familiar with them - JAG.

 The central concept of conservation is that of a quantity or entity which remains forever unchanged despite transformations of its secondary or transient manifestations, permutations, or combinations.
 Conservation is evident in the notion of spiritual or divine law or principle, and the existence of an ultimate unmanifest and eternal ideal reality (Heaven - the conservation domain of spirit) that stands behind and produces the imperfect manifest realm.